thephez/docs-core/docs/examples/p2p-network-retrieving-a-merkleblock.md

 # Retrieving a MerkleBlock

-For the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) documentation on the reference page, an actual <<glossary:merkle block>> was retrieved from the <<glossary:network>> and manually processed.
+For the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) documentation on the reference page, an actual [merkle block](../resources/glossary.md#merkle-block) was retrieved from the [network](../resources/glossary.md#network) and manually processed.
 This section walks through each step of the process, demonstrating basic network communication and merkle block processing.

 ``` python
 #!/usr/bin/env python